 Assessments at IPoly, much like our project-based approach to education, involves a process that joins student, student teams and instructor teams in an interactive review of project outcomes and individual accomplishments throughout each semester.
-Successful achievement of each academic goal awards a "B" rating.
+Successful achievement of each academic goal awards a 'B' rating.
 This level indicates students have met all expected outcomes and are proficient in the subject area.
-Ratings above a B (A, A+) can only be achieved through a student's goal to excel beyond project/course requirements.
-Ratings below a "B" (C, D, and F) indicate a need for further learning to achieve full proficiency.
+An 'A' can only be achieved through a student's goal to excel beyond project/course requirements.
+Ratings below a 'B' (C, D, and F) indicate a need for further learning to achieve full proficiency.
 An "F" rating indicates no credit has been achieved and the course must be retaken in order to graduate from IPoly.